Zakariya Rashid Hassan al-Ashiri: Personal

 Zakariya Rashid Hassan Al-Ashiri was born in the village of Al-Dair in 1971, where he reported and edited his internet website.

 Career

 Zakariya worked as an editor and blogger for the local news website which is named after his home village.
-He regularly reported on human rights, business, culture, and politics.
+He regularly reported on matters related to human rights, business, culture, and politics.
 The website he worked for was named Al-Dair after his home village.

 Background

 The Bahraini uprising (2011–present), a series of protests to gain greater political freedom, began in February 2011.
 Protesters set up camp at the Pearl Roundabout in Manama and continued until March.
 After a month, the Bahraini government sent in troops and police forces from the Gulf Cooperation Council while the king of Bahrain declared martial law and a three-month state of emergency.

 The protests continued for several months after.
 Police forces raided Shia homes, carried out beatings at checkpoints, and denied those in need of medical attention.
 As a result, nearly 800 people were arrested and a total of four were reported dead while in government custody.